Getting great guest reviews for your guesthouse

 - Check on guests and ask if they need anything

-Want to ensure that you get the most from your guest reviews?
+Want to ensure that you get the most from your great guest reviews?
 It doesn’t hurt to ask guests to leave you a review on TripAdvisor or Google, for example.
 If you’re going to take this approach it’s best to ask guests for a review at the end of their stay, preferably on check out.
 If you know they’ve enjoyed staying with you, ask them if they wouldn’t mind taking a spare minute to review your establishment.
 Alternatively, you could take their email at checkout and email them later asking for a review and a link to a specific review site.

-With eviivo’s My Guest Manager, asking for reviews is easy, as you can schedule personalised emails to go to guests after their stay and ask them to review you.
+With eviivo’s My Guest Manager, asking for great guest reviews is easy, as you can schedule personalised emails to go to guests after their stay and ask them to review you.
 And that’s not all that the award-winning booking software, eviivo suite, can do for you!
 You can also send pre-arrival emails with check-in instructions, local recommendations and any other information you would like your guests to know before they arrive.

 eviivo suite is specifically designed to help B&B, guesthouse and hotel owners in mind, to help save them time and money.